 We go where tourist buses don't. . . or can't!

 As I've travelled through Europe, I've noticed that many visitors, especially first time visitors, don't have the chance to travel outside the capital cities.
 Come with me to visit Mallorca's specialty wineries, its picturesque markets, villages and coves.
-Take a guided tour of Joan Miró's studio and the art studios of the island's most renown artists.
+Take a guided tour of Joan Miró's studio and the art studios of the island's most renown artists and artisans.

-Slow down and enjoy our "Made in Mallorca" tours.
+Slow down and enjoy my signature tour, "Made in Mallorca".
 Visit the workshops of the island's artisans and learn the process of how handcrafted concert and flamenco guitars are made from a master luthier.
 The workshops of contemporary and traditional ceramicists, glassmakers, shoemakers and many more are open to you.

 Visit some of the island's most impressive estates or an olive grove and taste extra virgen olive oil just after being pressed.
 Meet the locals!

 Mallorca is much more than sun and sand.
 It was the home of Ramón Llull, the first important writer of Catalan literature, the birthplace of Fray Junípero Serra, the founder of the California Missions.
 Mallorca is a crossroads, influenced by many cultures and civilizations.
 The island flourished under the Romans, sacked by the Vandals, conquered by the Byzantine Empire and attacked by Muslim pirates.
 The Caliphate of Cordoba later colonized the island introducing an age of prosperity.
 King James of Aragon launched an attack with 15, 000 men in 1229 and annexed the territory to the Crown of Aragon.
 Recent history has brought adventurers, princes, kings and queens, Hollywood movie stars, poets and artists to indulge in the beauty of the island.